-E. Convenience Stores
+C. Convenience Stores

 Convenience stores, commonly referred to as bakalahs are found in every Saudi Arabian neighborhood.
-They have floor size less than 50 square meters.
+They have floor size of up to 100 square meters.
 Bakalahs have limited access to distributors.
 They deal on a cash basis and purchase most of their stocks from wholesalers except for a few fast moving brands that are delivered by importers.
 Despite the growing number of modern supermarkets in Saudi Arabia, the food-retailing role of bakalahs continues to be important.